YujiaWei2020/openfoam_ship_hydrodynamics/README.md

 # openfoam_ship_hydrodynamics
 Openfoam ship hydrodynamics

+# Cite
-# Use please cite the following paper, thank you!
+If you use this work in your research, please cite the following papers:

+'''
 @article{wei2022fully,
   title={A fully coupled CFD-DMB approach on the ship hydroelasticity of a containership in extreme wave conditions}, author={Wei, Yujia and Incecik, Atilla and Tezdogan, Tahsin},